Baby crowning is when the baby’s head emerges out of the birth canal. It can be intense, but it also means that baby is finally here!

 - What does it mean when a baby crowns?

 - What does baby crowning look like?

 - What does a baby crowning feel like?

 - What are the signs of crowning?

-So what does a baby crowning look like?
-When a baby is crowning, you’ll be able to see the top of their head and get a sneak preview as to whether they’ve got hair (or not)!
+When a baby is crowning, those at the action end will be able to see the top of their head and get a sneak preview as to whether they’ve got hair (or not)!